Nordic Mining’s threat to a fertile fjord

 Norway stands alone in Europe

 Norway is the only country in Europe currently allowing mining companies to dump solid mine waste directly into open water bodies.
 The country approved the project over the objections of its environmental ministry.
-A number of Norwegian, Danish, and Swedish banks and pension funds, are the project’s major shareholders, in addition to thousands of small investors and global banks like Citigroup, which hold shares in custody accounts on behalf of clients.
+A number of Norwegian, Danish, and Swedish banks and pension funds are the project’s major shareholders, in addition to thousands of small investors and global banks like Citigroup, which hold shares in custody accounts on behalf of clients.
+Concern about the environmental impact of ocean dumping pushed Nordea Bank, Nordic Mining’s third largest shareholder, to divest from the company in September 2022.

 “By calling for a ban on mine waste dumping into the sea, the government has revealed that they know the practice is environmentally unacceptable in 2018.
 The species-rich Førdefjord is an international treasure and the foundation of our livelihoods in coastal Norway.
 We must protect it and stop polluting the world’s already struggling oceans. ”Anne-Line Thingnes Førsund, born and raised in Vevring, near Nordic Mining’s proposed mine